Steve-Fenton/stevefenton.co.uk/src/pages/blog/2010/06/using-css-selectors.md

 .classname
 ```

 Gets all elements with the specified class name.
-In this example all elements with class=”classname”.
+In this example all elements with class="classname".

 ```css
 div.classname